 Board Committee Members

-- Audit Committee: Barbara Ward (Chair), Maxine Brenner, Richard Goyder, Jacqueline Hey and Belinda Hutchinson.
+- Audit Committee: Barbara Ward (Chair), Maxine Brenner, Richard Goyder and Jacqueline Hey.

-- Remuneration Committee: Paul Rayner (Chair), Maxine Brenner, William Meaney and Todd Sampson
+- Remuneration Committee: Paul Rayner (Chair), Maxine Brenner, Belinda Hutchinson and Todd Sampson.

-- Safety, Health, Environment and Security Committee: Richard Goodmanson (Chair), Alan Joyce, Michael L'Estrange, William Meaney and Barbara Ward
+- Safety, Health, Environment and Security Committee: Richard Goodmanson (Chair), Alan Joyce, Belinda Hutchinson, Michael L'Estrange and Barbara Ward.

 Board Committee Charters